|

 temperature, and Lophophora does as well.
 If the temperature is

-either to hot or to cold seeds will not germinate.
+either to hot or too cold seeds will not germinate.
 Lophophora seems

 purposes I have found that a day time temperature of anything from